Dixson (singer)

-Career
+Life and career

 Early life

-Scott's late father was a pastor, and Scott quickly learned to play all 11 instruments in their Atlanta church “in case” he had to step in and play.
+Dixson's late father was a pastor, and Dixson quickly learned to play all 11 instruments in their Atlanta church “in case” he had to step in and play.
 By the age of 5, he had started singing and impressed his parents with a rendition of Fred Hammond’s “When the Spirit of the Lord.”
-Scott subsequently attended Ohio's The College of Wooster as a recipient of the prestigious Posse Foundation scholarship.
+Dixson subsequently attended Ohio's The College of Wooster as a recipient of the prestigious Posse Foundation scholarship.
 While there, he participated in several ensembles including the Wooster Chorus, The Wooster Fragments, the Wooster Jazz Ensemble, and served as the music director of his on-campus band, Freddie Cool.
-Throughout Scott's studies, he held internship roles at MTV and The National Conference of Black Mayors, and was also a founding team member of the streetwear brand Kith.
-Scott studied abroad in Paris in 2011, with concentrations in French business and fashion merchandising.
+Throughout Dixson's studies, he held internship roles at MTV and The National Conference of Black Mayors, and was also a founding team member of the streetwear brand Kith.
+Dixson studied abroad in Paris in 2011, with concentrations in French business and fashion merchandising.
 He graduated in 2013, with a self-designed major in arts and media management, before moving to Texas to become an executive with Neiman Marcus.

 2014–2015: The Voice

-Scott released his self-produced Christian/Gospel debut project Masterpiece in November 2014, which was described by him as “the spiritual journey of a young man, challenged by the normative constructs of what is considered faith-based music" in an early Voice contestant profile.
-Scott was next a contestant on the Season 9 of The Voice, where he was selected to join Judge Pharrell Williams' team.
+Dixson released his self-produced Christian/Gospel debut project Masterpiece in November 2014, which was described by him as “the spiritual journey of a young man, challenged by the normative constructs of what is considered faith-based music" in an early Voice contestant profile.
+Dixson was next a contestant on the Season 9 of The Voice, where he was selected to join Judge Pharrell Williams' team.